tiemouie01/paychangu-nextjs-template/README.md

 ### Verify Transaction Function

-The

-verifyTransaction()

-function checks the status of a transaction using the
+The verifyTransaction() function checks the status of a transaction using the tx_ref.

-tx_ref

-.

-**Location:**

-payment-helpers.ts
+**Location:** payment-helpers.ts

 **Function Signature:**